rightstech/data-science-for-business/material/script.md

 Some great examples of human rights that apply to women in STEM are:
 * the right to equality
 * the right to education
-* the right to science
+* the right to science, and
-* the right to information
+* the right to information.
 These rights are written down in international human rights treaties, in more than one place sometimes.

 ### 1.4.1 Example: Today, the right to education means that everyone should learn technology skills they need for work.